Adrenal Support for Sleep Disorders

 Of course, I consider our AdrenalStart product to be one of the best formulas available for treating adrenal insufficiency, and thus a product that can also be helpful for treating sleep disorders related to the adrenals.
 We have had amazing feedback on this product over the years, including claims of improved sleeping patterns.

 In a recent newsletter (Part One, Part Two), I examined all the ingredients of JointStart Supreme to see which had scientific veracity for treating leaky gut.
 In a similar vein, I decided to examine all the ingredients of AdrenalStart to see if any of them had scientific research clearly linking them to sleeping problems.
-This material will be found in the newsletters (under the “Resources” button, if you don’t subscribe to it), titled AdrenalStart for Sleep Disorders.
+This material will be found in the newsletters (under the “Education” button, if you don’t subscribe to it), titled AdrenalStart for Sleep Disorders.